Local well-posedness of the Schr\"odinger flow into $\mathbb{S}^2$ with natural boundary conditions: Strategies in the proof of Theorem

 \subsection{New approximation schemes for LL equation}

 \

-We try to establish the local existence of regular solutions to the problem \eqref{eq-LL} associated with the initial data $u_0$ which satisfies the necessary compatibility conditions \eqref{com-cond-1} as stated in Section \ref{s: com-cond}.
-The first difficulty which we encounter is how to design approximation equations for LL equation that preserve the original compatibility conditions for the initial data $u_0$?
+We try to establish the local existence of regular solutions to the INB problem \eqref{eq-LL}, where the initial data $u_0$ satisfies the necessary compatibility conditions \eqref{com-cond-1}.
+The first difficulty we face is how to design approximation equations for the LL equation that preserve the original compatibility conditions for the initial data $u_0$?

 In our previous work \cite{CW4}, we considered the initial-Neumman boundary value problem for the following parabolic perturbed LL equation

 which only shares the same $1$-th order compatibility conditions with the INB problem \eqref{eq-LL}, i.e.,